caseyWebb/selectr/README.md

 selectr uses MutationObservers to update the list of options, which are unsupported by older browsers.
 Instead of hacking together a buggy solution, I've opted to require that, in order to sync the options list in older browsers, a change event be manually fired on the source select element when the options change.

-### Contributing

-#### Bugs

-If you encounter a bug, please file an issue in Github, or shoot me an email at NotCaseyWebb@gmail.com

-#### Pull requests

-PRs and forks are always welcome.
-With webpack installed, use `npm run build` to build.

-### Legal Junk

-Selectr is distributed under the [MIT License](http://opensource.org/licenses/mit-license.php).
-Have at it.

-### If you find this useful, send me an email.
-I'd love to see some selectrs in the wild and add them to the README